[wpml_language_selector_widget]

 Various recurrent genomic and molecular biomarkers are involved in B-cell lymphomas, with prognostic effects related to various genetic abnormalities in proteins including MYC, BCL2, BCL6, TP53, etc.1 Additionally, development of unique anti-CD antibodies for treatment of specific lymphomas is possible due to specific biomarker expression at each stage of B-cell development and differentiation.

-Taking CD20 expression as an example, it is largely restricted to B-cells and certain stages of their development; pro-B cells, differentiated plasmablasts or plasma cells do not express CD20.
-Furthermore, CD-20 is detected in approximately 95% of all B-cell malignanices.4 The table below outlines various microenvironment-related biomarkers in lymphoma prognosis that can be used to predict the clinical outcome of patients, as well as how to detect them.
+Taking CD20 expression as an example, it is largely restricted to B-cells and certain stages of their development; pro-B cells, differentiated plasmablasts, or plasma cells do not express CD20.
+Furthermore, CD20 is detected in approximately 95% of all B-cell malignancies.4 Key biomarkers implicated in DLBCL, including their expression patterns, associated signaling pathways, and common detection techniques, are summarized below.

 References